SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/editing-lists-name-and-description.md

 title: Editing a list s name and description
 description: Editing a list s name and description
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.23.2023
-keywords: Settings and maintenance so.topic: help
+keywords: list, subscription type so.topic: howto so.user: admin
 language: en
 ---